 Unfortunately, few records reach these standards; all too often, there are merely the names of the two parties and a single date which could be the date the couple notified the session clerk of their intention to marry, the date of a calling of banns or the actual marriage date.
 There is no uniformity in these records and, sometimes, no guarantee that any marriage actually took place

 Death & burial records are seldom informative and often very badly kept by someone who was barely literate.
 They are probably the last items that should be considered in an investigation of family history.

 These records are held in New Register House in Edinburgh, where they can be seen on payment of a fee.
 Information about how to access these records by visiting Edinburgh in person is at ScotlandsPeople Centre.

-Indexes and actual records for all extant Old Parish Registers (OPRs) are available online, following registration and the purchase of credits, at the official web-site, ScotlandsPeople.
+Indexes for all extant Old Parish Registers (OPRs) are available online, following registration, at the official web-site, ScotlandsPeople.
+To view the actual records, credits must be purchased.
 Records of the Catholic Church are also now available at that site.
 Some of the extant records of births, marriages and deaths for protestant churches other than the Church of Scotland are held in the National Records of Scotland (until recently called the National Archives of Scotland and, before that, known as the Scottish Record Office).

 The records are also widely available on microfilm in libraries.
 The baptisms & marriages have been fully indexed by county by the Mormons; this Old Parish Register Index (OPR index) is an accurate index of actual events, in contrast to the Mormons' own International Genealogical Index (IGI), much of which is unreliable, submitted material.